 If someone died in that house right before you, do you think YOU could be next?
 Elliot got on this whole kick to begin with ‘cuz a beloved principal person who had moved into a house like this here in Silver Spring, MD recently died in the same house too!
 Police were saying it’s the first time in like 30+ years this has happened.
 There didn’t seem to be any connection to the deaths, but you gotta admit it’s pretty strange.
 On one hand you can argue that if someone died in there once, the odds it would happen again are slim to none so you should be golden!
 But on the other hand, if it’s a super un-lucky house, then maybe it attracts such occurrences?
 And we’re talkin’ about middle-class neighborhoods here, not the projects.
 Which brings us to the next variable.

 Where is this place located?

-When the call lines were opened, a number of people called in to share their own experiences.
+When the call lines were opened, a number of people called in to share their own experiences in relation to the question would you buy a house someone died in.
 One in particular said that he was checkin’ out a place in a not-so-nice area that was a HUGE bargain (like, $50k I wanna say.
 Which, in the DC/MD/VA area is incredibly cheap).
 It was a foreclosure and pretty much boarded up.
 But here’s the nasty part, when he opened up one of the closets a body fell out!
 A BODY!!!
 Needless to say he didn’t buy it, but my word.
 The next caller said that was fairly common in the lower class areas because it was a perfect place for drug dealers to drop those who crossed them or couldn’t pay up.
 (Am I freakin’ you out yet?)
 My point though is that location matters.
 If we’re talkin’ about an area where crime is high these deaths may not phase you.
 If it happens right down the road from your million dollar estate though, you’re gonna be thrown.
 At least for a second.